loveencounterflow/dbay/README.md

     the statement is amended with `check` clauses.
     * might want to split this out into a separate `dbay-sql` project
     * consider to use https://github.com/Rich-Harris/code-red for parsing arguments part
+    * decide whether declarations made within an aborted transaction should be undone as well (probably: yes)
+* **[–]** would it be possible to keep the application code in its own tables? one could then ship the application by sending a single DB file and the instruction to run it using a standard DBay installation

 ## Is Done